Jannik99/install_apt_key_and_repo-ansible-module/readme.md

 # Ansible Module: install_apt_key_and_repo

 The Ansible module `install_apt_key_and_repo` allows for easy installation of an APT key and addition of an APT repository on a target host.
-(Only tested on Ubuntu 22 with the repository for PostgreSQL)
+This was tested and created on Ubuntu 22 with and for the repository of PostgreSQL.
+If it works on other repositories thats nice, if not it may or may not be added in future.
+You are welcome to extend the module and make pull requests.

 ## Prerequisites